-One of the key takeaways from the GAP 2019 transportation engineering conference (November 2019, Colorado Springs) was the vital role testing plays in the design and performance of geotechnical engineering projects.
-Testing and monitoring can improve infrastructure by providing valuable data before and after construction, allowing the designer and owner to better forecast system response and degradation.
-Accelerated pavement testing is an important and valuable tool to predict and validate performance, improve design methodologies, and support materials specification—all factors in producing more reliable, more cost-efficient infrastructure.
+Testing plays a vital role in the design and performance of transportation projects.
+Testing and monitoring improve infrastructure by providing valuable data before and after construction, allowing the designer and owner to better forecast system response and degradation.
+Accelerated pavement testing is one of the valuable tools that can be used to predict and validate performance, improve design methodologies, and support materials specification—all of which are factors in producing more reliable, more cost-efficient infrastructure.

 ACCELERATED PAVEMENT TESTING